 Real-World Ethics for Alaska CPAs is designed to meet the ethical requirements of the Alaska State Board of Accountancy.
-This course covers the statutes and regulations pertaining to public accountancy including important issues such as practice privileges, continuing education, fees, and accounting and auditing standards.
-The materials provide an overview of the Board of Accountancy, its role in protecting the public interest, and the goals and objectives set to ensure the standards of competency and practice are enforced.
-In addition, the course contains information regarding the Board's complaint and investigative process including illustrative examples of real-life ethical issues and disciplinary actions.
+This course covers state-specific statutes and regulations pertaining to public accountancy including important issues such as license and renewal requirements, continuing education, unlawful acts, and applicable disciplinary action.
+An overview of the framework and principles contained in the AICPA’s Code of Professional Conduct is provided as well as state-specific information regarding the Board’s complaint and investigative process.
+Illustrative examples of real-life ethical issues detail violations of the statutes, regulations, and the code of professional conduct and the resulting disciplinary action.

 Upon successful completion of this course, participants will be able to: